 The updated PBS has made switching in-country easier in many cases.

-Economic Categories (highly skilled, investors, workers, and students)
+Economic Categories (highly skilled, global business mobility routes, workers, and students)

 Family Categories (partners, children, parents, adult dependent relatives)